-The 2012 student survey for credit students asked a series of questions assessing students' perceptions of learning in the areas defined by GCC's institutional learning outcomes, or ILOs (previously called core competencies).
+The 2013 student survey for credit students asked a series of questions assessing students' perceptions of learning in the areas defined by GCC's institutional learning outcomes, or ILOs (previously called core competencies).
 Students were asked how much GCC has improved their skills in each area.
 They could respond with one of three choices: "Improved a lot," "Improved somewhat," or "Not improved."
 The graphs below show the percentages of students responding with either "Improved a lot" or "Improved somewhat."
 The graphs show the results for two groups of students: those indicating they will complete a degree or certificate or transfer requirements this semester, and those students indicating they will not complete one of these goals this semester.

-As the graph shows, students indicating that they will complete a degree or transfer goal in Spring 2012 perceive more learning in each area than students not completing a degree or transfer goal in Spring 2012.
-The effect is strongest for mathematical problem solving, speaking, and technical skills.
-The effect is not strong at all for responsibility.
+As the graph shows, students indicating that they will complete a degree or transfer goal in Spring 2013 perceive more learning in each area than students not completing a degree or transfer goal in Spring 2013.
+The effect is strongest for listening, reading, writing, and workplace skills.